expresspigeon/blog/src/content/posts/2013/email-marketing-moms.md

 need to do with email.

 **3. make money.** Making money blogging is not easy, and neither is making money with sending email.
-Modern moms know it's not easy, but they do it anyways.
+Modern moms know it&apos;s not easy, but they do it anyways.

 ![ExpressPigeon](/blog/images/2013/n-a-1871_l.jpg "ExpressPigeon")
 :[John Althouse Cohen](http://www.flickr.com/photos/johncohen/10451837/) / [Foter](http://foter.com/) / [CC BY-ND](http://creativecommons.org/licenses/by-nd/2.0/)

 **4. often give away awesome stuff.** We are always looking for the "right" way to give away free stuff.
-Doesn't everybody love free? :)
+Doesn&apos;t everybody love free? :)

 **5. compete with 4+ million modern moms.** To rise to the top of this insane competition requires incredible confidence and individuality we can all learn from.

-**6. express themselves.** It's so important to be able to find your own voice, and modern moms are so themselves, it's scary (sometimes).
+**6. express themselves.** It&apos;s so important to be able to find your own voice, and modern moms are so themselves, it&apos;s scary (sometimes).
 We can certainly learn from this.

 ![ExpressPigeon](/blog/images/2013/w600_3.jpeg "ExpressPigeon")